Adrian Moțoc

 Adrian Moțoc (born 11 July 1996 in Saumur) is a Romanian professional rugby union player.
-He currently plays as a lock for professional Top 14 club, Agen.
+He currently plays as a lock for Pro D2 club, Biarritz.

 Club career

 Adrian Moțoc started playing rugby with Romanian club Steaua București and from 2015 he was selected to join Top 14 club, Racing 92.
 After three years with Racing, Adrian signed in April 2018 a two-year contract with Top 14 side Agen.

 International career

 In November 2017, he was called for Romania's national team, the Oaks, making his international debut during Week 6 of the 2017 end-of-year rugby union internationals in a match against ʻIkale Tahi.